datarobot/datarobot-rapidtest-support/README.md

 ![Doc-Brown](https://user-images.githubusercontent.com/45003409/111694926-e0595980-8808-11eb-9cfa-1be473a54083.jpeg)

 ## Dockerizing the app
+- Change the app version number by running `yarn bumpVersion x.x.x`.
+This will change the version numbers in `package.json` and `rapid-test-dashboard/Chart.yaml` to whatever args used in the `bumpVersion` command.

 - Log in with docker

   1. Set your `AWS_PROFILE` environment variable to the AI Apps Dev account

         _Note:_ This refers to a named profile in `~/.aws/config`